ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function accepts Geometry objects as input and creates and outputs a GeometryCollection object.
+This function accepts Geometry objects as input and creates a GeometryCollection object.
 If the input type is the same, the result value is MULTIPOINT, MULTILINESTRING or MULTIPOLYGON.
-If it is not, the result is GeometryCollection.
+If not, the result is GeometryCollection.

 ##### Return Type